PaulJulio/square-serverless-aws-php/README.md

 2. Write your serverless application (!) - the default is in `handler.php`
 2. Run `sls deploy` to deploy to Lambda
 2. Run `sls invoke -f hello -l` to invoke your function
+2. In this example, static web assets are stored with the project and served by lambdas.
+See the ['static/README.md'][5] for more info.

 ## PHP handler function signature